Welcome to Tracks in 2019 Top-Labeled Research master Medical Pharmaceutical Sciences

 Lecturers will supervise you while you are independently performing experiments and go through the whole process of conducting a scientific drug-related study.
 You will learn and practice scientific developing skills such as retrieving and systematic reviewing relevant literature on your topic, formulating hypotheses, design and perform experiments, and interpret, present and scientifically report your results.
 The programme therefore is an excellent preparation for a succeeding PhD programme in the biological, medical or pharmaceutical sciences, or for independent practice of pharmaceutical sciences in your future career.
 A third asset is the global atmosphere with small international academic student communities which will prepare you for challenging global job positions.

 Students can enter throughout the academic year, though 1 September is most common.
 You will be in the lead to design your own research programme or may choose a clear track which will prepare for specialist positions.
-Currently we have two unique research tracks: (1) Pharmacoepidemiology the science that focuses on issues of drug/vaccine use in patients as well as the beneficial and side effects of drugs in populations both applying clinical trials and observational Big Database studies, and (2) Toxicology and Drug Disposition the science that focuses on adverse drug reactions and pharmaco- and toxicokinetics of drugs.
-Track 3 focuses on the relation between Science, Business and Policy and you will learn how to develop for example a business case for a new drug, or to support policy with pharmaco-economical modeling.
+Currently we have two unique research tracks: (1) Pharmacoepidemiology&-Economics the science that focuses on issues of drug/vaccine use in patients as well as the beneficial and side effects as well as cost-effectiveness of drugs in populations both applying clinical trials and observational Big Database studies, (2) Drug Toxicology & Translational Technology the science that focuses on adverse drug reactions and pharmaco- and toxicokinetics of drugs, and (3) Pharmaceutical Design & Engineering.
+A different track focuses on the relation between Science, Business and Policy and you will learn how to develop for example a business case for a new drug, or to support policy with pharmaco-economical modeling.

 - Internationally oriented university, master programmes and lively student city (see alumni song https://www.youtube.com/watch?v=0GEPXS5Gl-s).